venturadan/startup/README.md

 - Secure login over HTTPS
 - Ability to select an image to use for your meme
-- Display of images choices
+- Display of image choices
 - Ability to insert text in image
 - Notification to all users of newly created meme
 - Memes are persistently stored